-The Anahim Lake Airport is a year-round airport with a 3,936 ft x 75 ft asphalt runway with fuel facilities serving the West Chilcotin area.
+The Anahim Lake Airport is a year-round airport with a 3,936 ft x 75 ft asphalt runway and a self-serve fuel system - that accepts Visa and MasterCard - serving the West Chilcotin area.
 Scheduled service to Anahim Lake is provided by Pacific Coastal Airlines.
 Many charter and private planes use the airport and bring tourists to the tourism and recreation opportunities in the area.

 The airport is owned by the Cariboo Regional District and operated under contract by Snooka Aircraft Services.
 The contractor is responsible for the maintenance of the airport and reports to the Anahim Lake Airport Commission, which is responsible for overseeing the airport.

 In 2019, the airport had a total of 1,131 plane arrivals and departures; 13 of these were medevacs.

 Medevacs are the medical evacuation of emergency patients by air transportation.